ToneAr/electron-react-wl-boilerplate/README.md

 # electron-react-wl-boilerplate

-Slightly trimmed down version of [Electron React Boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) with added Wolfram Language integrations making use of [LocalDeploy](https://github.com/ToneAr/LocalDeploy).
+Incorporating elements from both [Electron React Boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate) and the create-electron template [react-ts](https://github.com/alex8088/quick-start/tree/master/packages/create-electron/playground/react-ts) with Wolfram Language integrations making use of [LocalDeploy](https://github.com/ToneAr/LocalDeploy) for an electron boilerplate project using react & typescript for the front end, node for window management and WolframLanguage as a back-end.

 ## Development & Building

-During development, the application can be tested using `npm start`.
+During development, the application can be tested using `yarn start`.
 This runs the project in the development environment.

-Packaging the application for distribution can be done by running `npm run package`.
+Packaging the application for distribution can be done by running `yarn build:{target_os}` eg. `yarn build:linux`.

 ## Wolfram Language